 Landscape Category Values Areas Desired Outcome Outstanding Natural Features and Landscapes Legibility - areas of the landscape that are most expressive of its formation.
 In particular, legibility of Akaroa and Lyttelton Crater Rims and the volcanic layering of Mt Bradley, Mt Herbert and Mt Evans summits and upper slopes are exceptional.
 Kaitorete Spit active shoreline Diamond Harbour dipslope Special Note: the entire peninsula landscape is legible.
-Avoidance of human r areas and features.
-It i working farms are par Continuation of farmi landscapes is therefor Avoidance of skylining Natural Science - geological, ecological and dynamic components of the landscape Geopreservation sites, selected domes, dykes and vents, indigenous forest remnants and regenerating indigenous vegetation where these are RAPs, current reserves and covenanted sites.
-Avoidance of encroach geological and landfo areas of significant inc Aesthetic Quality - memorable, natural, scenic, visual Most impressive examples of Peninsula's natural landscapes displaying strong predominance of natural features, patterns and processes with lesser evidence of human activity.
-Maintain an absence commercial forestry, t setting of impressive natural coastlines, pre vegetation Shared and Recognised - special values to people as expressed through art, media, literature etc Key viewpoints - 250m radius Reserves with Walking Tracks - 100m buffer either side Favourite places - identified from survey Cultural - areas identified by tangata whenua Whole of Peninsula n modification of these It is important to note that part of outstanding landscapes. ming activities in these fore anticipated.
+Avoidance of human modification of these areas and features.
+It is important to note that working farms are part of outstanding landscapes.
+Continuation of farming activities in these landscapes is therefore anticipated.
+Avoidance of skylining of buildings Natural Science - geological, ecological and dynamic components of the landscape Geopreservation sites, selected domes, dykes and vents, indigenous forest remnants and regenerating indigenous vegetation where these are RAPs, current reserves and covenanted sites.
+Avoidance of encroachment and modification of geological and landform features.
+Retention of areas of significant indigenous vegetation.
+Aesthetic Quality - memorable, natural, scenic, visual Most impressive examples of Peninsula's natural landscapes displaying strong predominance of natural features, patterns and processes with lesser evidence of human activity.
+Maintain an absence of development and commercial forestry, to retain continuity and setting of impressive landforms and ridgelines, natural coastlines, presence of extensive native vegetation Shared and Recognised - special values to people as expressed through art, media, literature etc Key viewpoints - 250m radius Reserves with Walking Tracks - 100m buffer either side Favourite places - identified from survey Cultural - areas identified by tangata whenua Whole of Peninsula